codmpm/node-red-contrib-loxone/README.md

 Also keep in mind, that this element sends `1/0` but expects to be fed with `On/Off/Pulse`.

 ### Known bugs
-* If using AES, the miniserver will disconnect after 2-3 fast commands, simply disable it for now.
+* ~~If using AES, the miniserver will disconnect after 2-3 fast commands, simply disable it for now.~~ fixed with version `0.4.1`.

 ### ToDo
 * Convenience / Testing!